-180 Medical is a leading supplier of intermittent catheters and ostomy products in the country.
+180 Medical is a leading supplier of intermittent catheters and ostomy products.
 We like to make sure our customers are given all the tools and knowledge they need to feel confident and comfortable with beginning to use their urological and/or ostomy supplies, so we provide plenty of on-the-job training, including keeping up to date on new products being released on the market.
-This is all so that our employees can truly earn the title of "Specialist."
+This is all so that our employees can truly earn the title of Specialist.

 Cassy, how long have you been a part of the 180 Medical family now?